Call for Proposals

 In order to apply, you will need information about your planned presentation, including the name and composer of the work you would like to perform, a short description of the work/performance (150-200 words), your biography (200 words), past performance programs, a representative recording (no longer than 5 minutes; if you do not have a recording of the piece you intend to perform, please submit a recording of a similar work), and a general description of any special set-up requests.
 Optionally, you can also include a publicity photo.

-The International Trombone Festival invites student ensembles at the university and secondary level and community groups to submit proposals to perform at the 2019 ITF at Ball State University.
+The International Trombone Festival invites student ensembles at the university and secondary level and community groups to submit proposals to perform at the 2020 ITF in Osaka, Japan.
 Accepted ensembles will be scheduled for a 20 minute time slot as an opening performance for a Festival artist, or a 30 minute showcase performance in an alternative festival venue.
 Trombone choirs, mixed brass, or other ensembles featuring trombonists, are invited to apply.

-To apply as a student ensemble, click here: 2019 ITF Student Ensemble Application
+To apply as a student ensemble, click here: ITF 2020 Student and Community Ensemble Application

 In order to apply, you will need information about your planned presentation, including a short description of the work/performance (150-200 words), copies of recent concert programs, and/or provide a proposed repertoire list for your ITF performance, a short biography of the ensemble director, and/or a short history of the ensemble, sample recordings or videos (no more than 5 minutes in length) of recent performances (or rehearsals, if applicable) demonstrating the type of repertoire that will be performed on your program, and a general description of any special set-up requests.
 Optionally, you can also include a publicity photo.